65th RJ Mitchell Lecture 2021

 Former Head of Mission Operations Department, European Space Agency

-Was Held on Thursday 4th March 2021
+This lecture was held on Thursday 4th March 2021

 We were pleased to welcome back Dr Paolo Ferri, former Head of Mission Operations Department, European Space Agency to present the 65th RJ MITCHELL LECTURE.